 It’s a shame to admit that I haven’t played my “new” copy yet.
 I really should do that and write a sort of (quick) review of this game.

 While the boxed version is extremely hard to find, the more common version you would find in Belgium is actually a version that was given away for free with a Dutch magazine for females.
 It still exists to this day.
-It’s called Libelle, and it’s full with topics ladies would read from the age of 18 and up.
+It’s called Libelle, and it’s full of topics ladies would read from the age of 18 and up.

 It came in a jewel case with a little booklet telling you about how to install and the warranty.
 The usual stuff.
 Thankfully, the magazine hasn’t placed their logo all over the jewel case or disc (or in-game even.)
 The logo of the magazine is just in the top left corner once, and that’s it.
 Nicely done.

 There are 11 mini-games in this game.
 All these games are optional and you don’t need to play them.
 But all the games are educational, for example, if you would click on the globe that you see in the screenshot (in-game of course), you would play a geographical quiz where you needed to guess where certain countries are.
 I actually remember some of them vaguely while writing this article.
-This is quite mindblowing if you realize that you haven’t played this game around over 15 years.
+This is quite mindblowing if you realize that you haven’t played this game around for over 15 years.

-While I have memories of the sequel of this game, I think I said mostly everything I wanted to talk about of this game.
+While I have memories of the sequel of this game, I think I said most everything I wanted to talk about this game.
 It’s always difficult to write these articles since you want to write a quite in-depth look about a childhood game you remember, but there isn’t enough content for that.

 While I could talk about the animation, voice-acting and other things, I think I will save that for the review I’m going to write when I have replayed this game.

-I wish I played more entries in the series or even bought more of them, since they are now quite rare and unrated.
-They are quite well done educational games.
+I wish I played more entries in the series or even bought more of them since they are now quite rare and unrated.
+They are quite well done in educational games.
 I even dare say that they rival the quality of Humongous Entertainment!
 So yeah.
 I hope you enjoyed reading this short article about Skipper and Skeeto.
 I also hope I can welcome you in another article on my blog, but until then game on and take care~